 In December of 2019 she was voted into the Brazos Extension Horse Committee.
 The committee is dedicated to supporting equine industry growth and education in Brazos County.

-For every NavaRio event over the past two years Amanda has always been rock solid.
+For every NavaRio event Amanda has always been rock solid.
 Her marketing skills have been essential to the development of our brand and is always a friendly face at the registration table.
 Having helped conceptualize the dream that is NavaRio, Amanda has been through every step of the process.